Does Medicare Insurance Cover Mental Health?

 What Costs Will You Cover for Inpatient Care?

 Luckily, the Medicare program treats mental health like any other health issue.
 Under Medicare Part A, your payments will be based around a benefit period schedule.
-For inpatient care, you’ll have a standard Part A deductible each benefit period ($1,632 in 2024).
+For inpatient care, you’ll have a standard Part A deductible each benefit period.
 On top of that, you’ll have a coinsurance for each day of the benefit period that you’re at the inpatient facility.
 The costs and payment schedule are similar to standard inpatient costs.

 Under Medicare Part A, your payments will be based around a benefit period schedule, with costs similar to standard inpatient costs.

 For the first 60 days (days 1 to 60), there’s no coinsurance owed.
-The next 30 days (days 61 to 90) will cost $408 in 2024 for the coinsurance.
-After day 90, you’ll fall into the lifetime reserve days, which cost $816 in 2024.
+The next 30 days (days 61 to 90) cost the Part A coinsurance.
+After day 90, you’ll fall into the lifetime reserve days.
 Once the 60 lifetime reserve days are up, you’ll cover the full costs previously covered by your coinsurance.
+The costs of these coinsurances or deductibles change each year.
+See us for this year’s costs.

 Outpatient Mental Health Services Covered by Medicare Insurance